ibm-cloud-docs/dns-svcs/responsibilities.md

 - Ensure that DNS zones and resource records data is correct and accurate.
 - Take periodic [backups](/docs/dns-svcs?topic=dns-svcs-writing-dns-svcs-config-to-file) of your DNS zones and resource records.
-- [Configure your clients](/docs/dns-svcs?topic=dns-svcs-updating-dns-resolver) (for example, the operating system of a virtual server) to use private DNS resolvers.

 ## Abuse of {{site.data.keyword.dns_full_notm}}
 {: #abuse-of-dns-svcs}